 When I got down on my daughter’s level, physically and mentally, we really connected.
 As I looked across from a huge scramble across my bed with 10 of her cuddly toys stuffed up my jumper, both of us weak and breathless and full to the brim with love, joy and happiness, I realised how simple it is.
 Just laugh and play with your children.
 My goodness, they so need it right now.

 About our expert Donna Easton

 Donna is the Founder of LifeShine and single mother to a little girl called Primrose.
 An ex-performer and events professional, Donna has combined her performance background, live events expertise and natural ability to generate joy to develop LifeShine’s classes that teach children the principles of performing arts, emotional wellness techniques and confidence – and help adults access their joyful, inner child.
-You can find LifeShine’s fun, wellness and laughter on Instagram and Facebook and you can join Donna for FREE Magic Mornings online classes (for 3 to 6-year-olds) on Mondays, Wednesdays and Fridays at 8.30am.
+You can find LifeShine’s fun, wellness and laughter on Instagram and Facebook or contact email@example.com.

 Pics: Getty Images

 1 .Children Show Increase in Mental Health Difficulties Over Covid-19 Lockdown.
 University of Oxford News online.
 16 June 2020